Seal Outdoor Elements With Flex Shot!

 [Flex Tip: You can use Flex Shot over and over again.
 When using standard caulk, any leftovers will harden and end up getting trashed (a complete waste).
 But with Flex Shot, just leave a small bead (approximately 1/8”) sticking out of the top of the nozzle.
 When you’re ready to reuse the can, pull out the bead of dried product and use Flex Shot again.]

 If this DIY guide was helpful to you, let us know.
 Just leave a comment on any of our social media pages.
 Follow us on Facebook, Twitter, Pinterest, Instagram, and Youtube.
-If you have a video of you Flex Shot’ing your windows, tag us.
+If you have a video of you applying Flex Shot to your windows, tag us.